Skip to main content

 The Accreditation Bureau executes the external evaluation of educational, creative and relating activities of higher education institutions either on the basis of initiative from the Minister or if agreed by themNAB Council.
 During the evaluation it can use the results of an internal quality evaluation of activities of the higher education institution and results of possible evaluation made by a generally recognised evaluating agency.

-The Ministry of Education, Youth and Sports is entitled to control the management of public higher education institutions and also private ones if they are allocated resources from the state budget, according to the Act on Budgetary Rules, Act on Inspection, and Act on Financial Control).
-It is also responsible for requiring from public higher education institution a report on internal evaluation, an annual report on their activities and an annual report on the management of resources.
-If the resources were granted to private higher education institution, these duties also apply to them.
 The control of the financial management of public higher education institutions (financial audit) is a part of the overall control activities (plan) carried out by the Control, Supervision and Audit Department of the Ministry of Education, Youth and Sports.
 The control activity is focused on the results of the financial management of higher education institutions and on the receipt and use of public funds provided to higher education institution from the state budget for educational, research, scientific and art activities and additional funding of the EU programmes.
 When preparing this plan, the results of past controls by the Ministry of Education must be taken into account as well as the requirements of specialised ministerial departments and possible incentives of the public and/or higher education institutions.
 Controls should be carried out at each higher education institution each 3 to 5 years.
-Apart from the Ministry of Education the management of public resources is checked also by the Principal Audit Office and financial authorities.
+In addition to the Ministry of Education the management of public resources is checked also by the Principal Audit Office and financial authorities.

-Other activities of the Ministry of Education:
+The Ministry of Education:

-• annually prepares and publishes an annual report on the state of higher education (since 2012, joint annual reports on state and the development of the education have been issued for all educational levels) and the Strategic Plan of the Ministry for Higher Education.
+• annually prepares and publishes an annual report on the state of higher education (since 2012, the data has been included in the summary annual report on state and the development of the education in the Czech Republic, published jointly for all levels of education and including also data from the annual report on the state and development of schools and educational facilities in accordance with the Education Act);

 Internal evaluation in higher education